 Somnath Jyotirlinga - Gujarat,

 Somnath Jyotirlinga in Gujarat is one of the most sacred temples of Lord Shiva and holds a special place in Hindu mythology.
-Known as the “Shrine Eternal,” it is believed to be the first among the twelve Jyotirlingas in India.
+Known as the “Shrine Eternal,” it is believed to be the first among the 12 Jyotirlingas in India.
 Located on the western coast of Gujarat, the temple stands proudly by the Arabian Sea, drawing millions of devotees and travelers every year.

 The spiritual aura here is unmatched.
 As you enter the temple, the rhythmic chants of “Har Har Mahadev” fill the air, and the sight of the sacred Jyotirlinga leaves every devotee filled with peace and devotion.
 Outside, the vast Arabian Sea creates a breathtaking backdrop, making evenings at Somnath truly magical.